JackRowntree/AirQualityIndexETL/README.md

 # AirQualityIndexETL (work in progress :D)

+## Description

 A dataflow for up to date air quality index band data.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started

-### Dependencies
+Only a working docker installation required.
+To run locally:
+* `cd ./airflow`
+* Follow the instructions under 'Initializing environment' at https://airflow.apache.org/docs/apache-airflow/2.0.1/start/docker.html
+* Then `docker-compose up`